holubp/Connect-IQ-lap-max-speed/README.md

 - maximum speed (typically checked once per second) in the previous lap
 - maximum speed over floating window (10s by default) in the previous lap

 This data field makes for the lack of per-lap maximum speed available among available speed data fields on the Garmin Fenix series.
-10s floating averaging window has been added to make for more stable measurements - maybe I will add storing those into the FIT files sometimes in the future.… More
+10s floating averaging window has been added to make for more stable measurements - maybe I will add storing those into the FIT files sometimes in the future.

 Known issues:
 - The four numbers can start overflowing and get truncated when more fields are displayed; however, as I am mostly interested in the first two numbers, it hasn't been worth going for some fancy graphics to compress it for me (but may reconsider if others become annoyed by this :) ).